JWST ETC Creating a New Calculation

-The JWST Exposure Time Calculator (ETC) calculation is performed from the calculation page where the user chooses the input parameters which include: (1) instrument and mode, (2) a scene containing one or more sources, (3) background model parameters, (4) instrument configuration, (5) detector setup, and (6) the strategy for calculation of the signal-to-noise.
-The location of the tabs where the input parameters can be provided on the calculations page is shown in Figure 1 by the numbers in red.
+The JWST Exposure Time Calculator (ETC) calculation is performed from the Calculations page where the user chooses the input parameters which include: (1) instrument and mode, (2) a scene containing one or more sources, (3) background model parameters, (4) instrument configuration, (5) detector setup, and (6) the strategy for calculation of the signal-to-noise.
+The location of the tabs where the input parameters can be provided on the Calculations page is shown in Figure 1 by the numbers in red.

 The video tutorial How to Set Up a Calculation in the JWST ETC provides a walk-through of setting up a calculation in ETC.

 A new calculation may be created by two methods: selecting an instrument and mode, or copying and modifying an existing calculation.
 The Calculation page has instrument buttons for the JWST instruments, and each instrument button has a drop-down menu with all the modes offered for that instrument.
 Selecting an instrument and the mode immediately initiates a calculation using the default scene with default source.
 The new calculation can then be edited for the desired input parameters as described in the following sections.
 If the user wants to copy and modify an existing calculation that is provided in a sample workbook, this is accomplished by using the Copy Calculation option from the drop-down menu under Edit button at the topmost left corner.
 This creates an exact copy of the calculation and the user can modify the calculation by changing the input parameters as described below.